Top-Quark Decay at Next-to-Next-to-Next-to-Leading Order in QCD

 To present our results for QCD corrections to $\HFs$, following from their very definitions, we introduce further $f^{[n]}_{\lambda}$ accurate to the $n$-th order in $\as$ as in ref.~\cite{Czarnecki:2010gb}, $f^{[n]}_{\lambda} = \frac{\sum_{i=0}^{n} \Gamma^{[n]}_{\lambda}}{\sum_{i=0}^{n} \Gamma^{[n]}_t}$ where $\Gamma^{[n]}_t = \sum_{\lambda = 0,L,R} \Gamma^{[n]}_{\lambda}$ is the total top-decay width at $\mathcal{O}(\as^n)$, expressed as a sum over partial width $\Gamma^{[n]}_{\lambda}$ with a polarized $W$ defined by $\Gamma^{[n]}_{\lambda} = \frac{1}{2\, m_t}\int \frac{\mathrm{d}^{d-1} k}{(2 \pi )^{d-1} 2 E}\, \HTensor \varepsilon^{*}_{\mu} (k, \lambda)\, \varepsilon_{\nu} (k, \lambda)$ at $\mathcal{O}(\as^n)$ with the projector for $\varepsilon^{*}_{\mu} (k, \lambda)\, \varepsilon_{\nu} (k, \lambda)$ taken from ref.~\cite{Fischer:2000kx}.

-Choosing default parameters in the last section, we obtain the following numerical results for the NNNLO QCD corrections: {
+Choosing our default parameters as used above, we obtain the following numerical results for the NNNLO QCD corrections to the unexpanded ratios: {

-} at $\mu=m_t/2$.
-When evaluated at $\mu=m_t$, our results up to NNLO are in good agreement with the numbers given in ref.~\cite{Czarnecki:2010gb}.
+} at $\mu=m_t/2$, where the numbers in the first equality for each $f^{[3]}_{\lambda}$ give the difference compared to the proceeding perturbative order. \footnote{Alternatively, one may expand $f^{[3]}_{\lambda}$ in $\alpha_s$ and truncate to the third order, resulting $\HFl^{[3]} = 0.686941\,,\, \HFp^{[3]} = 0.311747\,,\, \HFm^{[3]} = 0.001312 \,$.
+The differences compared to the unexpanded results \eqref{eq:HFres_0m} are much smaller than the QCD scale uncertainty of $\Gamma^{[3]}_t$ (except for the tiny $\HFm^{[3]}$).} When evaluated at $\mu=m_t$, our results up to NNLO are in good agreement with the numbers given in ref.~\cite{Czarnecki:2010gb}.
 Defined as ratios, the scale uncertainties of $\HFs$ are naturally quite small.